profound-labs/wordless-questioning/README.md

-Meditation Without Haste
+Meditation Without the Hurry

-/A Meditation Guide/
+-- but not without the grit.

-Or, /Attention Heuristics/.
+/A Meditation Guide/, or, /Attention Heuristics/.